ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 5. There will be an optional 5-minute break in between the first and second play-through of the mappool.
 6. All players will play their qualifiers in separate rooms. *We suggest players not to broadcast or share their results to avoid seed manipulation*.
 7. Qualifier stage's result will using to seeding and choosen captains.
-   - Higher score will have higher chance to be picked on Drafting phase. player will be eliminated or not being picked on Drafting phase, if he got too low in qualifier.
+   - Higher scores lead to a higher chance to be picked during drafting phase.
+Players are eliminated if they do not get picked, or if they get too low of a score during Qualifers.
 8. Some best-performance players will advance to Drafting phase.
    - The number of players advanced will be determined by how many players required on Drafting phase. (i.e. For 16 teams, each team have 5 players' size, total `16*5=80` players are required on Drafting phase.
 So *about* Top 85 will be advanced to Drafting phase, giving captains some extra choices for last pick.) *This might change depending on the number of incoming registrations.*
-   - Disrupting the match by foul play or trying seed manipulation will result in disqualified, such players will be announced before Drafting phase actual take place.
+   - Disrupting the match by foul play or seed manipulation will result in disqualification, and any such players will be announced before the drafting phase takes place.

 ### Stage instructions